Indians move into tie for 2nd wild card, beat Phillies 10-1

 Carrasco (6-7) relieved starter Adam Plutko with two on in the fifth and got All-Star catcher J.T.
 Realmuto to hit into an inning-ending double play.
 Carrasco, in his ninth appearance since leaving the club in June to treat leukemia, struck out three and allowed one hit in 2 2/3 scoreless innings.

+“To come in at that point in the game and get that double play,” Francona said.
+“And then to go two-plus.
+I mean, that was the hope, but that’s a big ask.
+He did a great job.”

-Mercado’s 14th home run off Vince Velasquez (7-8) broke a 1-all tie in the fifth.
-The Indians put the game away with a six-run seventh, which included Puig’s double and a two-run homer by Franmil Reyes.
+Mercado’s 14th home run gave Cleveland the lead.
+Puig’s double and a two-run homer by Franmil Reyes put the game away.

 The Indians also received good news before their final home game of the season.
 Third baseman José Ramírez is expected to return Tuesday night in Chicago after missing a month with a broken right hand.
 He was injured Aug.
 24 and had surgery two days later for a broken hamate bone.